aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_people_screens.rst

 We use an open source instance segmentation model known as `Mask R-CNN <https://arxiv.org/abs/1703.06870>`_ to obtain the masks of persons, computer screens and laptops.
-The masks are akin to the input frames or images, except that it only has a single channel and each pixel on the mask is a binary of either 1 or 0, which indicates whether a specific class of thing is present (1) or absent (0) in a particular location of the image.
+The masks are akin to the input frames or images, except that it only has a single channel and each pixel on the mask is a binary of either 1 or 0, which indicates whether a specific class of object is present (1) or absent (0) in a particular location of the image.
 For more information on how to adjust the ``mask_rcnn`` node, check out its :doc:`configurable parameters </nodes/model.mask_rcnn>`.